bitsapien/goto-world/README.md

 1. The solution currently only works on Macs.
 2. It only can open URLs for the moment.

+## Contributions
-Feel free to contribute to the project, if you find it useful. 😻
+Feel free to contribute to the project. 😻

+No guide at the moment, the project is pretty nascent.
+See a list of [TODOs](https://github.com/bitsapien/goto-world/blob/main/bin/index.js#L14).